 - If you have ever required hospitalization as a result of OCD

 The life insurance company will follow all the normal procedures in processing your application.
-This will include conducting a physical, which is generally conducted in your home or place of work, and will monitor the basics, such as height, weight and blood pressure, as well as taking blood and urine samples.
-None of this is likely to reveal that you have OCD, but the insurance company will also request physicians statements, that will reveal your previous medical history.
+This will include conducting a physical, which is generally conducted in your home or place of work, and will monitor the basics, such as height, weight, and blood pressure, as well as taking blood and urine samples.
+None of this is likely to reveal that you have OCD, but the insurance company will also request physician statements, that will reveal your previous medical history.

 As is the case with any type of medical history, it’s always best that you disclose OCD on your application.
 There are simply too many ways that the insurance company can verify the true state of your medical condition.
 As an example, the company can do a prescription database search to see what type of medications you have been prescribed in the past.
-If that reveals medication taken for OCD, your application is likely be rejected because of your lack of disclosure of your condition.
+If that reveals medication taken for OCD, your application is likely to be rejected because of your lack of disclosure of your condition.

 In many cases, you may receive a standard risk assessment despite having OCD.
 This won’t get you the best rates on life insurance, but they will allow you to purchase life insurance at a reasonable premium.